cnobile2012/restycodes/INSTALL.md

 ### tar

-> The `tar` target creates a tar file of the entire project including the generated documentation, but without the git meta data outside of the project directory.
+> The `tar` target creates a tar file of the entire project including the generated documentation outside of the project directory.
+The git meta data is not included in the tarball.

 ### tests